groundlight/conveyor-counting/README.md

 # Conveyor Counting

-Use the Groundlight Edge Endpoint to count objects as they move across a conveyor belt.
+A sample application that uses the Groundlight Edge Endpoint to count objects as they move across a conveyor belt.

 <img src="assets/items_on_conveyor.png" alt="Items on Conveyor" width="400">